surfrock66/Controlling-Raspberry-Pi-GPIO-on-off-over-the-internet/README.md

 ======================================
 ###Licensed under the MIT license.

-This code allows you to control Raspberry Pi's GPIO Via the internet.
+This code allows you to control Raspberry Pi's GPIO Via the internet, specifically with the intention of controlling RGB LED Strips.
+The idea is that an HTML5 Canvas of an image provides the RGB sample set, and based on a user's click, a color sample is detected, converted to RGB, and sent to the Pi's GPIO where it's converted to signals for the LED Light Strips.

 ##Packages Needed and Web Server
-you will need to grab the requests python package to use this.
+You will need pigpiod, available here: http://abyz.co.uk/rpi/pigpio/index.html Install Instructions:
+    rm pigpio.tar
+    sudo rm -rf PIGPIO
+    wget abyz.co.uk/rpi/pigpio/pigpio.tar
+    tar xf pigpio.tar
+    cd PIGPIO
+    make -j4
+    sudo make install

+To run pigpiod at startup, add the following to the root crontab with "sudo crontab -e":
+    @reboot              /usr/local/bin/pigpiod

+You need a LAMP stack/web server on the pi:

-    sudo apt-get python-requests
+    sudo apt-get install apache2 php5 mysql-client mysql-server vsftpd

 If you want to run the web server locally on the pi you will need to install and configure "LAMP" or "LEMP" with out the MySQL, if not a regular web server that works with php will do fine